Xkernel: Principled Performance Tunability of Operating System Kernels

 \if 0 Our key insight is that, {\em though reversing the kernel binary to the original source code is prohibitively difficult in general cases, it is possible to recover \perfconsts based on their semantics.} In essence, a \perfconst is as a numerical value used in a concrete computation through several well-defined code patterns.
 Once the value of a \perfconst is changed, one would observe the diff of related instructions, based on which \sysname could derive a critical span of instructions that represent how a \perfconst takes effect and becomes a part of the OS runtime state (\sref{sec:cs}).
 With the critical span, \sysname further comprehends the relation between binary and source-code representations of the target \perfconst (\sref{sec:comprehend}) and synthesize code for tuning its values in situ (\sref{sec:synthesis}). \fi

-Conceptually, \sysname should replace the effect of instructions tied to the original \perfconst value with updated effect based on the new value, while preserving other runtime state.
+Conceptually, \sysname must replace the effect of instructions tied to the original \perfconst value with the updated effect based on the new value, while preserving other runtime state.
 A key challenge is to precisely capture the effect, as reversing kernel binaries to original source code is difficult and costly.
-Our insight is that capturing states affected by \perfconsts is trackable.
+Our insight is that the state affected by \perfconsts is tractable to capture.
 A \perfconst\ manifests as a numeric value chosen by the compiler and becomes part of runtime state by instructions that produce a local numeric effect.
-Despite compiler optimizations that obscure its representation, we find that {\em symbolic state expression} provides a clean, precise way to express how a \perfconst\ affects runtime states.
+Despite compiler optimizations that obscure its representation, we find that {\em symbolic state expression} provides a clean, precise way to express how a \perfconst\ affects runtime state.